Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Frege Systems

 \subsection{Lower Bounds for Frege Systems}

-Let $\mathcal{F}_1$ and $\mathcal{F}_2$ be two arbitrary Frege systems; the following theorem indicates that these standard proof systems for the propositional calculus are about equally powerful: \begin{theoremsection}[\cite{Rec76,CR79}] Any two Frege systems $p$-simulate each other.
+Let $\mathcal{F}_1$ and $\mathcal{F}_2$ be two arbitrary Frege systems.
+The following theorem indicates that these standard proof systems for the propositional calculus are about equally powerful: \begin{theoremsection}[\cite{Rec76,CR79}] Any two Frege systems $p$-simulate each other.
 Hence, one Frege system is polynomially bounded if and only if all Frege systems are.\Q.E.D \end{theoremsection}

-The following theorem gives a necessary and sufficient condition for the complexity class $\mathcal{NP}$ being closed under complementation.
-For completeness, the proof is also quoted from \cite{CR79}: \begin{theoremsection}[\cite{CR79}] $\mathcal{NP}$ is closed under complementation if and only if $TAUT$ is in $\mathcal{NP}$. \end{theoremsection} \begin{proof} The ``if" part.
+The following theorem gives a necessary and sufficient condition for the complexity class $\mathcal{NP}$ to be closed under complement.
+For completeness, the proof is also quoted from \cite{CR79}: \begin{theoremsection}[\cite{CR79}] $\mathcal{NP}$ is closed under complementation if and only if $TAUT$ is in $\mathcal{NP}$. \end{theoremsection} \begin{proof} (``If" direction.)
 Suppose that the set of tautologies is in $\mathcal{NP}$.
 Then every set $L$ in $\mathcal{NP}$ is reducible to the complement of the tautologies \cite{Coo71}, i.e., there is a function $f$ that can be computed by a deterministic Turing machine in time bounded by a polynomial in the length of the input such that for all strings $x$, $x\in L$ iff $f(x)$ is not a tautology.
 Hence a nondeterministic procedure for accepting the complement of $L$ is: on input $x$, compute $f(x)$, and accept $x$ if $f(x)$ is a tautology, using the nondeterministic algorithm for tautologies assumed above.
-Hence the complement of $L$ is in $\mathcal{NP}$.
+Therefore the complement of $L$ is in $\mathcal{NP}$.

-The ``only if" part.
+(``Only if" direction.)
 Suppose that $\mathcal{NP}$ is closed under complementation.
-Then the complement of the set of tautologies is in $\mathcal{NP}$, since to verify that a formula is not a tautology, one can guess at a truth assignment and verify that it falsifies the formula. \end{proof}
+Then the complement of the set of tautologies is in $\mathcal{NP}$, since to verify that a formula is not a tautology, one can guess a truth assignment and verify that it falsifies the formula. \end{proof}